-We are due to perform with Hull Choral Union and Grimsby Philharmonic Society in Hull City Hall at 7.30 pm on April 1st 2017.
+Grimsby Bach Choir was thrilled to be involved in Hull’s City of Culture celebrations in 2017.
+We performed with Hull Choral Union and Grimsby Philharmonic Society in Hull City Hall at 7.30 pm on April 1st 2017.

-The performance will include Anthony Hedges ‘A Bridge for the Living’ which was performed in 1976 for the opening of the Humber Bridge and Vaughan Williams’ ‘Sea Symphony.’
-Youth choirs from Hull, North Lincolnshire and North East Lincolnshire will also be performing songs related to the sea and communications.
+The performance included Anthony Hedges ‘A Bridge for the Living’ which was performed in 1976 for the opening of the Humber Bridge and Vaughan Williams’ ‘Sea Symphony.’
+Youth choirs from Hull, North Lincolnshire and North East Lincolnshire performed songs related to the sea and communications.

 Follow the links to a recording of the Hedges piece:-

-Sponsored by the National Lottery this promises to be an evening to remember.
+Sponsored by the National Lottery this was an evening to remember.

 For Information about previous concerts, please click here.